powsybl/powsybl.github.io/pages/documentation/user/itools/action-simulator.md

     --verbose                                          verbose mode
 ```

-## Required parameters

-### case-file
-Use the `--case-file` parameter to specify the path of the case file.

-### dsl-file
-Use the `--dsl-file` parameter to specify the path of the [action DSL](../todo.md) script that defines the strategy to simulate.

-## Optional parameters

-### contingencies
-Use the `--contingencies` parameter to specify the list of contingencies to simulate.

-### export-after-each-round
-Use the `--export-after-each-round` parameter to export a case file after each round of the simulation.
-If this option
-is not set, a single case file is exported at the end of simulation (e.g. once there is no more violations or matching
-rules).

-### import-parameters
-Use the `--import-parameters` parameter to specify the path of the configuration file of the importer.
-It is possible to
-overload one or many parameters using the `-I property=value` parameter.
-The properties depend on the input format.
-Refer to the documentation page of each [importer](../iidm/importer/index.md) to know their specific configuration.

-### output-case-folder
-Use the `--output-case-folder` parameter to set the folder in which the case files are exported.

-### output-case-format
-Use the `--output-case-format` parameter to set the case exporter to use to export case files.
-Read the [exporter](../iidm/exporter/index.md)
-documentation page to learn more about supported case formats.

-### output-compression-format
-Use the `--output-compression-format` parameter to set the compression format of the case files.

-### output-file
-Use the `--output-file` parameter to specify the path of the output file.
-If this option is not set, the results are
-displayed in the console.

-### output-format
-Use the `--output-format` parameter to specify the format of the output file.
-This option is required if the `output-file`
-parameter is defined.

-### verbose
-Use the `--verbose` parameter to activate the verbose mode.

-# Configuration
-Read the [configuration](../../pages/documentation/user/configuration/load-flow-action-simulator.md) page to learn how to set up the
-`load-flow-action-simulator` module.

-# Examples
-This example shows a small [action DSL](../todo.md) script:
+### Required arguments

+**--case-file**
+This option defines the path of the case file on which the power flow simulation is run.
+The [supported formats](../../index.html#grid-formats) depend on the execution class path.

+**--dsl-file**
+This option defines the path of the strategy to evaluate.
+This is a groovy script that respects the [action DSL](../../simulation/securityanalysis/action-dsl.md) syntax.

+### Optional parameters

+**--apply-if-solved-violations**
+<span style="color: red">TODO</span>

+**--contingencies**
+This option defines the list of contingencies to simulate.
+If this parameter is omitted, all the contingencies defined in the DSL file are simulated.

+**--export-after-each-round**
+If this option is passed, a case file is exported after each round of the simulation.
+Otherwise, a single case file is exported at the end of the simulation (once there is no more violations or matching rules).

+**\-\-import-parameters**
+This option defines the path of the [importer](../../glossary.md#importer)'s configuration file.
+It's possible to overload one or many parameters using the `-I property=value` syntax.
+The list of supported properties depends on the [input format](../../index.html#grid-formats).

+**\-\-output-case-folder**
+This option defines the path to the folder in which the case files will be exported.

+**\-\-output-case-format**
+This option defines the format of the output case files.
+The list of [supported formats](../../index.html#grid-formats) are listed between brackets in the command help.

+**\-\-output-compression-format**
+This option defines the compression format of the case files.
+The list of supported formats are listed between brackets in the command help.

+**\-\-output-file**
+This option defines the path of the result file.
+If this option is omitted, the results are displayed in the console.

+**\-\-output-format**
+This option defines the format of the result file.
+This option is required if `--output-file` is used.
+The supported format are listed between brackets in the command help.

+**\-\-verbose**
+This option enables the verbose mode, to display more information during the simulation.

+## Simulators
+Currently the only simulator which is supported is the [load-flow based]() simulator.

+## Parameters
+<span style="color: red">TODO</span>

+## Results
+<span style="color: red">TODO</span>

+## Examples
+This example shows a small [action DSL](../../simulation/securityanalysis/action-dsl.md) script:
 ```groovy
 contingency('HV_line_1') {
     equipments 'NHV1_NHV2_1'